kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Whisper descends from the rigging to join the others on deck, then throwing her javelin with deadly precision.
 The creature writhes under the assault but doesn’t slow.

 “Two in the water!”
 Ironfist shouts, attempting to throw a rescue rope to the figure strangely running across the water’s surface with another slung over his shoulder.
 The rope falls pathetically short, landing uselessly in the churning waves.
-Nonetheless, the water walking sailor closes the distance, and he and the companion he was carrying clambor up the rope onto the deck.
+Nonetheless, the water-walking sailor closes the distance, and he and the companion he was carrying clambor up the rope onto the deck.
 As soon as he steadies himself, his eyes narrow, fixing on the squid with predatory intensity.
 A crimson thread of arcane energy faintly traces a trail to his chosen prey, marking it with an ethereal brand that he knows will make his every subsequent strike deadly.

 Another human suddenly materializes on deck, adding to the chaotic battle… the third survivor of the shipwreck.
 By his garb, he is clearly a wizard.
 “By the gods, I’m glad you showed up!” he shouts to the crew.
 He reaches into his robes and pulls out a small dart along with something slimy looking.
 He rubs them together and suddenly a sickly shimmering green arrow streaks towards the squid.
 It lands just short of the mark, yet it splashes and the squid flinches as its skin sizzles where the corrosive magic touches.